Dancing in the Street: David Bowie and Mick Jagger version

-A hit cover version of "Dancing in the Street" was recorded by the English rock icons Mick Jagger and David Bowie as a duo in 1985, to raise money for the Live Aid famine relief cause.
-The original plan was to perform a track together live, with Bowie performing at Wembley Stadium and Jagger at John F. Kennedy Stadium, until it was realized that the satellite link-up would cause a half-second delay that would make this impossible unless either Bowie or Jagger mimed their contribution, something neither artist was willing to do.
+A cover version of "Dancing in the Street" was recorded by the English rock musicians Mick Jagger and David Bowie as a duo in 1985, to raise money for the Live Aid famine relief cause.
+The original plan was to perform a track together live, with Bowie performing at Wembley Stadium in London and Jagger at John F. Kennedy Stadium in Philadelphia, until it was realized that the satellite link-up would cause a half-second delay and neither musician wanted to mime to the track.
+The idea was scrapped in favour of a pre-recorded video to be played at Live Aid.
+"Dancing in the Street" was chosen after the first choice, a cover of Bob Marley's song "One Love/People Get Ready", was dropped.